-- 1) Failure to follow the warnings contained in this Owner's Manual may result in damage to your PK Grill, your property, serious bodily injury or death. - 2) NEVER burn charcoal inside homes, vehicles, tents or any semi-enclosed area including garages, breezeways or balconies.
+- 1) Failure to follow the warnings contained in this Owner's Manual may result in damage to your PK Grill, your property, serious bodily injury or death. - 2) NEVER burn charcoal inside homes, vehicles or tents or any semi-enclosed area including garages, breezeways or balconies.
 Always grill in a well ventilated area. - 3) Burning charcoal indoors can kill you.
-It releases carbon monoxide, which is an odorless gas that can cause serious injury or death. - 4) Do not use the PK Grill unless it is properly assembled and all parts are in place.
-It is your responsibility to exercise reasonable care when using your PK Grill.
-Never leave a hot grill unattended. - 5) The grill capsule of your PK Grill is made of an aluminum alloy with a melting point of 1080 degrees.
+It releases carbon monoxide, which is an odorless gas that can cause serious injury or death. - 4) Do not use the PK360 unless it is properly assembled and all parts are in place.
+It is your responsibility to exercise reasonable care when using your PK360 Grill.
+Never leave a hot grill unattended. - 5) The grill capsule of your PK360 is made of an aluminum alloy with a melting point of 1080 degrees.
 Do not exceed this threshold by using blow torches, excessive amounts of lighter fluid or other accelerants like gasoline or alcohol to start your grill.
-PK recommends using a charcoal chimney to start your grill. - 6) If you use starter fluid, be sure that no excess fluid has pooled inside or outside the grill before starting your grill.
-PK recommends using a charcoal chimney to start your grill - 7) The lower charcoal grate must always be in place.
-Never put hot coals directly on the aluminum cast as this could cause damage to the cast. - 8) The outer surface of the PK Grill gets extremely hot while cooking.
+PK recommends using a charcoal chimney to start your grill. - 6) If you use starter fluid, be sure that no excess fluid has pooled inside or outside the grill before starting your grill. - 7) The lower charcoal grate must always be in place.
+Never put hot coals directly on the aluminum cast as this could cause damage to the cast. - 8) The outer surface of the PK360 gets extremely hot while cooking.
 Barbecue mitts should always be worn while cooking, adjusting the air vents, adding charcoal and handling the Top Cast. - 9) Be extremely careful around the PK when it is in use.
 Do not allow small children around this or any other grill that has burning charcoal in it.
 It is your obligation to supervise children who are in the vicinity of a hot grill.
-Failure to do so may result in serious injury or death. - 10) Make sure your PK Grill is always on a solid level surface when in use. - 11) Do not use this grill on or within five feet of any combustible material.
+Failure to do so may result in serious injury or death. - 10) Make sure your PK360 is always on a solid level surface when in use. - 11) Do not use this grill within five feet of any combustible material.
 Combustible materials include, but are not limited to wood or treated wood decks, patios and porches.
 Do not use on grass. - 12) Do not attempt to move a hot grill.
 Do not wear loose clothing that could catch fire when operating a grill. - 13) Do not remove ashes until all charcoal is completely burned out and are fully extinguished and grill is cool. - 14) Never dump hot coals where they might be stepped on or be a fire hazard.
 Never dump ashes or coals before they are fully extinguished.
-Do not store grill until ashes and coals are fully extinguished.
+Do not store grill until ashes and coals are fully extinguished. - 15) Never use the PK360 without the ash hole plug, ash roofs and Air Intake CylindersTM properly installed.
+Failure to do so may allow hot ash to escape from the arill.